 Also, memory partitioning is also a vital feature a dash cam should have.
 This is the ability of the dash cam to separate files according to their importance.

-High-end dash cams, the moment an incident occurs, the file is automatically changed from continuous recording ‘motion’ or ‘event’ and is saved differently.
+In high-end dash cams, the moment an incident occurs, the file is automatically changed from continuous recording ‘motion’ or ‘event’ and is saved differently.
 Hence, only the files in continuous recording (without event) can be overwritten if the memory card is filled.

 Some dash cams have the option of displaying time and date at the top or bottom corner of each clip.
 This vital feature makes all the difference if you want to submit the video as evidence.

 Dash cams, depending on their lens, can display singular or multiple views.
-Displaying the front or rear views of the car alone is called single lens cams.
+Displaying the front or rear views of the car alone is called single-lens cams.